Data Centers in Akron

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Akron are positioned to serve the industrial, manufacturing, and healthcare sectors prominent in Northeast Ohio.
-This proximity allows for low-latency support for local enterprise operations.
+Proximity To Key Business Districts: Data centers in the Akron market are positioned near the city health, polymer, and manufacturing sectors.
+This proximity allows for low-latency support of industrial IoT and healthcare data management, keeping critical applications close to the point of use.

 Natural Disaster Risk